kcenon/messaging_system/README.md

 ### Sample: Download file

 If you want to test this sample, you have to run two programs such as main_server and middle_server on build/micro_service before.
+The next thing is that fill out two factors such as source_folder and target_folder.

 ``` C++
 #include <iostream>